 - When a device authenticates with an application token, an appId is specified during authentication.
 This value is stored along with the thing, and subsequent connections must re-use this appId.

-- When authenticating via HTTP(S) the HTTP the appId is specified during authentication.
+- When authenticating through HTTP(S) or HTTP, the appId is specified during authentication.

 - When authenticating via MQTT, the appId is mapped to the MQTT Client_ID field.

-- If a client connects using a particular thing key, and the appId changes, the authentication will fail, and you will see the message "appId mis-match, possible device hi-jacking." in the event logs for the thing.
+- If a client connects using a particular thing key, and the appId changes, the authentication will fail, and you will see the message "appId mismatch, possible device hi-jacking." in the Event log for the thing.

-- This error can mean that a malicious user is attempting to "hi-jack" or duplicate the device without permission.
-If this is not the case, you can reset the appId in the Portal by clicking the unlock button on the thing's details page.
+This error signals that a malicious user is attempting to hijack or duplicate the device without permission.
+If this is not the case, it is possible to reset the appId in the Portal by clicking the unlock button on the thing's details page.
 Unlocking the appId will allow an application to reconnect and set the new appId or to reset the appId using the API, see thing.appid.reset.

 My deviceWISE Gateway shows in the Management Portal, but the "Gateway" tab is missing, how do I fix it?